INVIGORATE: Interactive Visual Grounding and Grasping in Clutter: Overview

 \section{Overview}

-\invigorate takes from the human a natural language instruction that refers to an object of interest.
-It uses both the referring expression and the image from the visual sensor to identify the target object in a clutter.
-If the referring expression is ambiguous, \invigorate asks the human simple questions for disambiguation and eventually grasps the target object without unnecessarily perturbing other objects.
-See \figref{fig:overview} for an overview of the system.
+\invigorate takes a verbal instruction from the human to grasp an object of interest in clutter.
+It uses both the natural language instruction and images from its visual sensor to identify the target object.
+If the referred object in the instruction is ambiguous, \invigorate asks the human simple questions for disambiguation and eventually grasps the target object, while avoiding unnecessarily perturbing other objects.
+See \figref{fig:overview} for an overview.

 \invigorate integrates data-driven deep learning with model-based POMDP planning.
-We train four NN modules, \onet, \rnet, \gnet, and \cnet, from data.
-At each time step, \onet extracts from the input image $\image$ a set of object proposals.
-Based on these object proposals, \rnet further processes \image and extracts pairwise blocking relationships among the objects, as well as candidate object grasps. \gnet uses the input referring expression \expr and the object proposals for visual grounding and outputs a set of candidates for the target object.
-If \expr is ambiguous, there may be multiple candidates. \invigorate uses \cnet to generate a referring expression to a candidate.
+We train four NN modules, \onet, \rnet, \gnet, and \cnet, from data for visual and language processing (\figref{fig:overview}, bottom).
+At each time step, \onet generates from the input image $\image$ a set of object proposals.
+Based on these object proposals, \rnet further processes \image and extracts pairwise blocking relationships among the objects, as well as candidate object grasps. \gnet uses the referring expression \expr in the verbal instruction and the object proposals for visual grounding; it outputs a set of candidates for the target object.
+If \expr is ambiguous, there may be multiple candidates. \invigorate uses \cnet to generate a set of referring expressions of all candidates.
 It fits the generated expression into a question template and asks the human a disambiguation question, \eg, ``Do you mean the cup on top?''.